UrbanInstitute/urban-map/README.md

-#Urban Institute reusable map template - WIP
+#Urban Institute reusable county map template
 d3 template for county and state level maps using Urban's style
 * Primary goal: make standard maps with as little work as possible for the blog, website, etc
 * Nice side effect: coerce good mapmaking decisions by having good defaults and style. [% > count](https://xkcd.com/1138/).